 Though he lived many years in Toronto, René enjoys small town living in Eastern Ontario.
-He is active with Youth Unlimited and The Beacon Youth Centre in Brighton, Ontario, where he served four years as the director.
+He is active with Youth Unlimited and The Beacon Youth Centre in Brighton, Ontario, where he served four years as the director and now continues as a volunteer.
 The Beacon is a 'safe haven' that welcomes all students from local schools for lunch and evenings.
-He continues to serve as a volunteer.

 September came with renovations nearly complete at The Beacon.

 A typical lunchtime.
 No put downs or bullying is allowed there.

 René used to dream about building his own house and sometimes dreams come true!
 He and Shirley built their snug little home a few years ago.